jbwgithub/shopify-intern-challenge/README.md

-This application was not complete.
+This application was not completed.

 React App documentation below:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).